-- Government - Continue using CONDES as a platform to communicate on REDD+ to reach institutions such as MEnergia (DNENR), MITUR (DNAC/ANAC once this becomes operational), MAE (INGC and DNPDR), MPD, MOPH (DNE), MMAS, MF, MIC (IPEME); to build awareness and ownership plus commitment to addressing drivers of deforestation and degradation in the different sectors. - MINAG involve more the directorates of agriculture, livestock, rural extension, agrarian economy as well as department of lands. - MICOA bring on board the directorates of environmental impact assessment (DNAIA) and territorial planning (DINAPOT). - Targeted provincial level consultations with sectors of government that affect forests provincial CONDES and district consultative councils
+- Government - Continue using CONDES as a platform to communicate on REDD+ to reach institutions such as MEnergia (DNENR), MITUR (DNAC/ANAC once this becomes operational), MAE (INGC and DNPDR), MPD, MOPH (DNE), MMAS, MF, MIC (IPEME); to build awareness and ownership plus commitment to addressing drivers of deforestation and degradation in the different sectors. - MINAG DNTF work closely with the directorates of agriculture, livestock, rural extension, agrarian economy as well as department of lands as well as provincial and district level officers in charges on the ground day to day works. - MICOA bring on board the directorates of environmental impact assessment (DNAIA) and territorial planning (DINAPOT).

-- Extension officers at provincial and national level
+- Targeted provincial level consultations with sectors of government that affect forests provincial CONDES and district consultative councils

 - Research institutions in particular INIA (forest, soil and crops)

 - Secretariat for Food Security (SETSAN)

 - Protected areas managers

-- Parliamentarians
+- o Parliamentarians